ibm-cloud-docs/netezza/start/provisioning.md

 # Getting started with {{site.data.keyword.netezza_short}}
 {: #getstarted}

-{{site.data.keyword.netezza_full}} ({{site.data.keyword.netezza_short}}) is a fully managed, cloud native analytical data warehouse that is based on massively parallel processing (MPP) architecture. {{site.data.keyword.netezza_short}} is mainly used for analytical processing of historical data, and can process from 100TB up to a few petabytes of data with best in the class performance.
+{{site.data.keyword.netezza_full}} ({{site.data.keyword.netezza_short}}) is a fully managed, cloud native analytical data warehouse that is based on a massively parallel processing (MPP) architecture. {{site.data.keyword.netezza_short}} is mainly used for analytical processing of historical data.
+NPS can process from 100TB up to a few petabytes of data with best in the class performance.
 Its array of SPUs processes disjoint dataset in parallel which is then aggregated to come up with final result set.

 Learn how to provision a {{site.data.keyword.netezza_short}} instance on Azure or AWS.
 {: shortdesc}